Numere/csv-indexer/README.md

 * Download the Apache Lucene library;
 * Download the 2011 Purchase Orders from the District of Columbia file (available at ([http://data.octo.dc.gov/feeds/pass/archive/pass_2011_CSV.zip](http://data.octo.dc.gov/feeds/pass/archive/pass_2011_CSV.zip))).

-### About Lucene indexing and field types
+### About Lucene indexing and Field types

 Lucene is a Java-based project that provides indexing and search technology, as well as spellchecking, hit highlighting and advanced analysis/tokenization capabilities.

-Lucene can also be used for storing data as a schemaless structure, providing full text search (including fuzzy and approximation searches) over all the stored data.
+Lucene can also be used to store data as a schemaless structure, providing full text search (including fuzzy and approximation searches) over all the stored data.

 Lucene offers specific field types for an optimized indexing and data retrieve process.
 The following points show some recommendations (based on Lucene indexing format) to store the data and to give faster retrieval: